 As a result, it often ends up with the wrong products in the wrong quantities and locations.
 Lot of discussions and ideas on how to manage trends and stock, even charities could not handle the volumes to process.
 This reinforced the message that if one of the most successful apparel companies faces these issues, you can only imagine the challenges the rest of the industry encounters.

-At unspun we focus on demands and supply chain, trying to match supply with demand as much as possible.
-Our primary focus is on landfill waste, as every year 20-25% of garments are landfill or incinerated.
-Yes, these are not garments that have been used or post-consumed, they are just garments that are not sold.
-If we can divert just 25% of garment waste from landfills, we would make a sizable impact.
+At unspun, we focus on-demands or made-to-order production, trying to match supply with demand as much as possible.
+Our primary focus is on preventing clothing from ending up as landfill waste.
+As 20-25% of garments are landfilled or incinerated each year (billions of garments).
+What’s even more concerning is that many items ending up in landfills are often not even worn garments; they are simply unsold items.
+If we could divert just 25% of garment waste from landfills by reducing unsold inventory, we could make a significant impact.

 Beth Esponnette, Walden Lam, and Kevin Martin, co-founders of unspun.
 Photo courtesy of unspun